 Unitywater's appointed artists from Jugglers' Art Space Inc will develop three concepts based on results from the community survey.
 A Design Reference Panel consisting of representation from Unitywater and Moreton Bay Regional Council will work closely with the artists to ensure the three designs are in keeping with the community's wishes and regional context.

-Designs will be released in April 2017 for a community vote.
+Designs will be released in early May 2017 for a community vote.
 All residents and business operators of Kallangur and Petrie will be invited to vote for their favourite design, and the design with the most votes will be painted.

 Who will design and install the artwork?